 - 5.27 The bungalows within Thorpe Gardens are located on lower ground level than the application site with the commercial buildings obscured from these properties by a high level brick wall on the boundary.
-No.3 is the most affected bungalow with a garden depth of 6.5m (minimum) widening to 10m (maximum), not including a conservatory addition which has occurred to this property. - 5.28 The side elevation of plot 17 would now be located 17m from the rear elevation of no.3 widening to a 20m distance due to the angled layout positioning of No. 3 with an amenity space incorporating a swale now to be located to this edge.
-The revised plans now show windows to the side elevation of plot 17 serving a kitchen and dining room at ground floor and a bathroom at first floor.
-Due to the minimum 17m distance, it is not considered that this would generate unacceptable overlooking.
-No windows are proposed to the side elevation of plot 16.
-Front elevation first floor windows may provide some views but these windows would serve a bedroom where protracted periods of time are unlikely to be spent.
-It is not considered that the amenity space here would have any greater impact than the existing use on the occupiers of Thorpe Gardens. - 5.29 Due to the land level differences, the narrow depth of garden to No. 3 and the proximity of plot 17 in particular to the Thorpe Gardens' bungalows it is important to ensure that the proposed houses do not appear too prominent and overbearing upon these bungalows.
+No. 3 is the most affected bungalow with a garden depth of 6.5m (minimum) widening to 10m (maximum), not including a conservatory addition which has occurred to this property. - 5.28 The side elevation of plot 17 would be located 12.5m from the rear elevation of no.3 widening to a 16m distance due to the angled layout positioning of No.3.
+However, no unacceptable overlooking would occur as no windows are proposed to the side elevation of this plot or No. 16.
+Front elevation first floor

+- windows may provide some views but these windows would serve a bathroom and bedroom where protracted periods of time are unlikely to be spent. - 5.29 Due to the land level differences, the narrow depth of garden to No. 3 and the proximity of plot 17 in particular to the Thorpe Gardens' bungalows it is important to ensure that the proposed houses do not appear too prominent and overbearing upon these bungalows.
 A land level/section drawing will need to be supplied by planning condition for the Council to agree the levels between the application site and Thorpe Garden's bungalows at this edge. - 5.30 No. 3 has a south facing garden and it is not considered that the proposed dwellings would generate an unacceptable level of overshadowing.